 Works With A Wide Range Of Materials

-There are over 50 materials that engineers use for injection molding today.
-With these options available, it becomes easier for you to find a material with the attributes you are looking for.
-Additionally, injection molding allows engineers to combine two or more materials to produce a part with the combined attributes of the individual materials.
+Engineers use over 50 materials for injection molding today.
+With these options available, finding a material with the attributes you are looking for becomes easier.
+Additionally, injection molding allows engineers to combine two or more materials to produce a part with the combined characteristics of the individual materials.

 Saves time